eldendo/Logisim-designs/README.md

 # Logisim-designs
-A place for my digital logic designs in LOGISIM
+A place for my digital logic designs en converts in LOGISIM
 These files are intended to be loaded by Logisim (http://www.cburch.com/logisim/).

 chargen.circ: a simple circuit that reads a rom containing the commodore 64 characterset into a 8x8 LED display